A Beginner’s Guide to Japanese Sunscreens – Get Through the Summer with Healthy Skin

 Hada Labo UV White Gel is an extremely popular, multi-functional lightweight Japanese sunscreen that contains hydrating ingredients such as hyaluronic acid and vitamin C that work deep into the skin.
 This is a gentle, non-greasy product suitable for all skin types.

 Many Japanese sunscreens renew their products every year with updated formulas to reflect the latest breakthroughs in skincare technology.
-At Japanese Taste you can check the latest recommendations for the best Japanese sunscreens ranked by year:
+We have a sunscreen article that we update yearly to have the most accurate and up-to-date Japanese sunscreen recommendations which you can find here.